RobotLeopard86/CacaoEngine/engine/README.md

 * GLM
 * Cacao Engine libraries (those in the `libs` directory at the source tree root).

+## Default Assets Library
+All of the built-in Cacao Engine assets can be found here, including meshes (via models), textures, and fonts.
+All resources in this directory will be embedded inside of the engine binary.

 ## Engine Core (`src/core`)
 The engine core is the platform- and backend-agnostic portion of the engine.
 Its job is to handle everything that can be achieved in that manner.
 Most engine responsibilities should be handled here.